RailsEventStore/rails_event_store/README.md

 #### Subscribing to events

-To listen on specific events synchronously you have to create subscriber reprezentation.
+To listen on specific events synchronously you have to create subscriber representation.
 The only requirement is that subscriber class has to implement the 'handle_event(event)' method.

 ```ruby
 class InvoiceReadModel